Skip to content Accessibility statement

 Our LLB Law (Senior Status) provides graduates of other subjects with an opportunity to study for an LLB over two years.

-We want you to feel a part of our vibrant community from day one.
 Our highly approachable, expert tutors are committed to providing you with high-quality teaching, feedback and support.
-Staff and students work alongside each other in lectures, seminars and extracurricular activities including The Student Law Society and projects such as the Global Day of Action.
-The Baroness Hale Legal Clinic provides free legal advice to people and business, helping students gain practical experiences within the friendly and supportive surroundings of our purpose-built law school.
+Staff and students work alongside each other in lectures, seminars and extracurricular activities including The Student Law Society, the Global Day of Action.
+The Baroness Hale Legal Clinic provides free legal advice to people and business, helping students gain practical experiences within our friendly and supportive surroundings.

 Professional Qualification